Irish Film Stars In Hollywood: The Percy Sisters

 Eileen continued to work as an artist’s model for the likes of Charles Dana Gibson, while appearing in several stage productions simultaneously.

 “I usually got up at 9 and posed for several hours and as many artists.’
 Miss Percy was for several years one of the most famous models in New York’s artist colony.
-She has appeared on many magazine covers, done by Harrison Fisher and Penrhyn Stanlaws and has posed for many illustrations and decorations by Howard Chandler Christie and James Montgomery Flagg.” – Eileen Percy, Doug’s Century Flower, Picture-Play Magazine, 1917 Dec.
+She has appeared on many magazine covers, done by Harrison Fisher and Penrhyn Stanlaws and has posed for many illustrations and decorations by Howard Chandler Christy and James Montgomery Flagg.” – Eileen Percy, Doug’s Century Flower, Picture-Play Magazine, 1917 Dec.